no-stack-dub-sack/basic-immutable/README.md

 ## merge(...sources)
 Merges source object(s) into target object and returns updated target as a new `ImmutableObject`.
 Will throw if any of the source objects contain keys uncommon to the target object.
 This is valuable to prevent accidentally merging the wrong source. __TIP:__ Use TypeScript to catch this error before runtime! _Uses Lodash's `_.merge()`._

-Use `mergeTollerant` for a less strict merge.
+Use `mergeTolerant` for a less strict merge.

 __Parameters:__